Breinich/BenchmarkingPortal/FutureFeatures.md

 Durability
 - [ ] 2 | Storing the benchmarking tasks persistently in a database
 - [ ] 2 | Checking if the benchmarking tasks are already existing in the database and restarting them, if they are not running >> this is needed for the case that the server is restarted
+- [ ] 2 | Specify Name attributes to the created threads for further supportability

 Results
 - [X] 1 | Downloading the results properly